Authored by the expert who managed and guided the team behind the Belgium Property Pack

 What bedroom count gets the most bookings in Belgium as of 2026?

-As of the first half of 2026, 1-bedroom properties get the most bookings in Belgium because they match the largest segment: solo travelers, couples, and business visitors.
+As of early 2026, one-bedroom and two-bedroom Airbnb listings get the most bookings in Belgium because they match city breaks, couples, small families, business travelers and weekend visitors.

 What property type performs best in Belgium in 2026?